 Sydney to Thornleigh: Nov 2015

-We have finally done it.
-We have uprooted our family and made the move from the city to the bush.
-So what better way to mark the transition than to actually walk from the city to the bush!
+We have just uprooted our family and made the move from the city to the bush, so what better way for a hiker to mark the transition than to actually walk from the city to the bush!
 Allow me to introduce “The Great North Walk”, a 250 km trail leading from the centre of Sydney to the coast of Newcastle, passing by my new home along the way!
-Although I would love to thru-hike the whole trail, it wouldn’t be fair on my family, so I have decided to complete the journey in sections over time.
+Although I would love to thru-hike the whole trail, it wouldn’t be fair on my young family to be away for two weeks, so I have decided to complete the journey in sections over time.

 After a horrible piece of road walking the walk returned to bush land via Boronia Park.
 This was where I met the first true signpost that marked a track head along the Great North Walk.
 It was here I pulled out my geocaching app and decided to go off into the bush in search of a cache.
-Geocaching is a wonderful international treasure hunting game that is totally free and just pure simple good fun.
-Click here for more details.
+Geocaching is a wonderful international treasure hunting game that is totally free and just pure, simple, good fun.
 Anyway I found the cache, signed the log but realized I was slightly lost!
-I headed off in the direction that I thought would put me back on the track but I soon found myself back at the track head.
+I headed off in the direction that I thought would put me back on the track but I had somehow looped around and found myself back at the track head.
 Ho-hum, I get to walk the same bit twice!

-The track soon joined up to the Buffalo Creek area and its highly sensitive salt marsh mangroves.
-The was a wooden viewing platform but little to see so I carried on.
-Passing the Buffalo Creek track head sign I soon found myself on a timber boardwalk that passed directly through the Mangroves.
+The track joined up to the Buffalo Creek area and its highly sensitive salt marsh mangroves.
+There was a wooden viewing platform but little to see so I carried on.
+Passing the Buffalo Creek track head sign the trail became a timber boardwalk that passed directly through the Mangroves.
 Looking down I could see literally thousands of small crabs popping in and out of their holes.
 The mangroves are apparently where crabs are born and are important to their life cycle.
 I had been to this area before with my kids so I knew a geocache was nearby.
 I didn’t find it on my first visit but my more experienced geocaching eyes now knew exactly where to look .
 The cache was a bonanza filled with lots of goodies.
 I didn’t take anything as I had nothing to leave in its place but I signed the log book and carefully put the cache back.
 If I had dropped it it would have landed in the Mangrove below the deck and it would have been impossible to retrieve.

 The walk continued along the riverside to Lane Cove National Park where one could camp the night.
 Along the way I saw Goannas and several large, copper bellied skinks.
-A set of large sandstone overhangs was also quite impressive.
-I paused to cool down under a tiny waterfall.
-I stopped for lunch at Lane Cove.
+A set of large sandstone rock shelters were also quite impressive.
+I paused to cool down under a tiny waterfall then stopped for lunch at Lane Cove.

 The track from here on was a little confusing as the distances on the signage seemed too short.
 I had to loop back at one point to ensure I was still on the right track.The walk now wove through true bushland, crossing creeks numerous times as well as the occasional waterhole.
 I saw a young lad and his Dad out for a walk and I couldn’t help but think that that boy would always remember these walks.
 There is a meme doing the rounds on facebook that says “no one ever remembers their best day of watching TV”.
 It’s true.
-We always remember nature.
+We always remember nature and time together.

 Walking alongside the river I heard a loud “plopping” noise and for some reason thought there was a fish jumping out of the water.
-Yeah, I don’t know much about fish.
-After hearing a rustling in the bushes I saw a family of bearded dragons (a type of lizard) heading for the water.
-Sure enough the plopped in a swam away.
+Yeah, I don’t know much about fish… After hearing a rustling in the bushes I saw a family of bearded dragons (a type of lizard) heading for the water.
+Sure enough, they plopped in and swam away.
 I encountered quite a lot of these lizards and they always seemed to be in little groups.

 I’m a fan of trail markers.
 They had quite a few different types.

 There was a lot of valley walking now, taking me well away from the river and into creek country.
 I was getting very tired and kept seeing side trails that would take me out to civilization.
 Very tempting.
 I sat down at one point, around 3:30 pm and noticed a few school kids coming down the track.
 It occurred to me that they would do this section of the walk daily on their way to school.
 That gave me a little kick and I pushed on.
 I was trying out my new Kathmandu hiking boots on this walk and felt a blister pop.
 I would wear these boots in over the next couple of walks.
-My knee was no longer an issue but I was feeling the blisters and my ankle was calling out to me.
+My knee, which had troubled me in the past, was no longer an issue, but I was feeling the blisters and my ankle was calling out to me.
 I pressed on.
 Eventually, I emerged from the trail at the Thornleigh track-head and hobbled my way to the train station.
 It took a couple of days to recover from this one!

-One thing I did take out from this walk though was that I should probably limit myself to 20 km days.
+One thing I did take out from this walk though, was that I should probably limit myself to 20 km days.
 The extra few kilometers were just exhausting and takes away some of the enjoyment.
 I also was too tired to even take pictures towards the end.
-I did this walk in November and it has taken me until march to write it up!
+I did this walk in November and it has taken me until March to write it up!
 Now that summer has passed we are entering good bush walking weather so I intend to complete at least one more section of this great walk this year.
-As it is, even though I did not walk from my old home to my new home, I did actually walk from my old council area to my new one!
+As it is, even though I did not walk from my old home to my new home on this trip, I did actually walk from my old council area to my new one!